kazuho/regexpinel/README.md

 # regexpinel

-Proof-of-concept `Regexp` implentation as alternative to that in CRuby.
-The regexp engine is implemented as a small Ruby VM.
-Spinel is used to compile that Ruby VM implementation into an allocation-free C library, which in turn is wrapped as a CRuby extension.
+Proof-of-concept `Regexp` implementation as an alternative to that in CRuby.
+The regexp VM is written in Ruby and compiled with Spinel into a C function that is allocation-free.
+Then, that C function is wrapped as a CRuby extension.

-This is not a complete regexp engine.
+This regexp engine is not feature complete.
 The current scope is deliberately small and exists to validate the execution model, native boundary, and allocation proofs before expanding feature coverage.

 Spinel is intentionally kept outside this repository.
 Commands that regenerate or